openearth/xbeach-docs/docs/xbeach_manual.rst

 The wave forcing in the shallow water momentum equation is obtained from a time dependent version of the wave action balance equation.
-Similar to Delft University’s (stationary) HISWA model (:cite:`Holthuijsen1989`) the directional distribution of the action density is taken into account, whereas the frequency spectrum is represented by a frequency, best represented by the spectral parameter
+Similar to Delft Universityâs (stationary) HISWA model (:cite:`Holthuijsen1989`) the directional distribution of the action density is taken into account, whereas the frequency spectrum is represented by a frequency, best represented by the spectral parameter